-The wonderful element of Francheschetta58 is that the menus can be mixed allowing a range of courses to be shared and enjoyed.
-We encourage a large sampling of food here since there are so many interesting dishes to experience.
+The wonderful element of Francheschetta58 is that the menus can be mixed, allowing a range of courses to be shared and enjoyed.
+We encourage ordering a large sampling of food since there are so many interesting dishes to experience.

 Without a doubt, the Smart Lunch is a terrific deal.
 Mindi ordered this menu and selected two excellent dishes – a Roast Beef starter topped with a velvety Tonnata (tuna) sauce along with comforting Tortellini in Brodo – traditional tortellini swimming in a meaty capon broth.

-We don’t usually think of Roast Beef as sexy, but that’s exactly how this dish looked as the server slowly poured golden tuna based sauce over layers of thinly sliced meat before topping the miniature mountain with aromatic herbs.
+We don’t usually think of Roast Beef as sexy, but that’s exactly how the starter looked as the server slowly poured golden tuna based sauce over layers of thinly sliced meat before topping the miniature mountain with aromatic herbs.

 Daryl opted for the restaurant’s more elaborate Tradition in Evolution menu.
 Pancetta aged for 18 months and accompanied by a spicy Apple Mostarda kicked off his delightful meal which included a juicy yet distinctly local Emila Burger.